BAlmeidaS/zettelkasten/Zettelkasten/Filter - CNN.md

 aliases:
   - padding
   - stride
+  - cross-correlation
 ---
 *Filters* in [[Convolutional Neural Network|CNN]], also known as *Kernels*, are the set of parameters that each layer of *CNN* will learn.

 A layer of CNN defines:
 1. the dimmensions of the filters: *Height and Weight*, which must be smaller than the *feature map* (signal).
-The filter has also the number of channels *C* as the number of *channels* from the *feature map*.
+The filter has also the number of channels *C* as the number of *channels* from the *feature map* of the last layer.
 2. The *number of filters* - In the image above, *K* are being generated.
 ![[Pasted image 20240717145530.png]]